'Fresh Air' Reflects On The Psychedelic Movement

 GROSS: ...At Harvard University and were one of the first people, and one of the very first East Coast people, to start experimenting with LSD.
 What use were you putting it to in your official capacity in the university?

-DASS: Well, I'm a research psychologist.
+RAM DASS: Well, I'm a research psychologist.
 And that's a study of the mind - psyche logos.
 And these chemicals are incredible in overriding habitual ways of seeing the universe and allowing a fresh way of perceiving.
 And they connected me to levels of my awareness that my Western psychological framework didn't cover.
 And so just as a student of the mind, I started out with that exploration.
 In the process of my early experience, I had what, later, I could acknowledge as spiritual experiences, which for a Western social scientist, spiritual stuff was seen as, like, an anthropologist would see it or a Freudian would see it, as sublimated something or other, or, you know, the creation of the human mind.
 But I really tuned into a larger context in which I exist other than my material, sensual thinking context.

 GROSS: So you started using LSD as part of your academic research.